HOW TO NECROMANCE

 If you need a stage hand, no sweat!
 That’s what we’re here for!

 6. Help us promote the show via social media, email and word of mouth.
 THIS IS OF PRIME IMPORTANCE!
-You’ll receive an email with links to the box office, the show on both The Tank & Theater of the Apes’ site, the Facebook event, and all sorts of social media worthy ads.
+You’ll receive an email with links to the box office, the show on both the venue & Theater of the Apes’ site, the Facebook event, and all sorts of social media worthy ads.
 We’d be much obliged if you help us get the word out!
+Don’t forget to tag the venue and Theater of the Apes on Instagram and Facebook.

 7. If you have any golden press contacts that might lead to some advance ink, we’d be much obliged if you’d help us secure that.
 Gold star example is Necromancer Katie Fricas, who contributes to Hyperallergic … she hipped them to her participation and it lead to a nice little write up!
 Look!